dwtaylornz/epever_logger/README.md

 # epever_logger

-PHP scripts & libraries that pulls data from virtual serial connection and inserts into inFluxDB for Grafana
+A docker contianer image that has PHP scripts & libraries that pulls data from virtual serial connection and inserts into inFluxDB for Grafana

 Requires